Keepnet Labs Logo

 What Industries Benefit Most from SASE?

-Industries that handle sensitive data or rely heavily on remote work benefit the most from SASE.
+Industries that handle sensitive data or rely heavily on remote work benefit the most from SASE platform.
 For example:

 • Healthcare: Secures patient data and enables telemedicine.